Mohab-DataAnalyst/customer-churn-prediction/README.md

 # Customer Churn Prediction

 This project predicts whether a customer is likely to churn based on customer profile, contract, service, tenure, and billing information.
-It includes exploratory analysis, model training, and simple deployment demos using FastAPI and Streamlit.
+It includes exploratory analysis, model training (logistic regression, SVM, random forest, XGBoost) through pipelines, and deployment using FastAPI and Streamlit.

 ## Project Overview